-Based on CPUC's published MPR in 2011 (Table 1.2-5) for a combined-cycle natural gas fired generating facility, replacement power would be costly compared to the current Project power costs.
-The Project's current 2012 total estimated annual cost of power production is \$8.5 million with the current value of the power approximately \$14/MWh.
-Including a greenhouse gas allowance price of \$7/MWh, the cost of Don Pedro generation would be about \$21/MWh.
-Therefore replacement power costs with a combined-cycle natural gas fired generating facility would be approximately 4 to 5 times greater than the current cost of power, thus significantly and adversely impacting the Districts' customers.
-Exhibit D of this application provides additional information on Project Costs and Financing.
+Based on Table 1.2-5, replacement power would be costly compared to the current Project power costs.
+Based on the 2016 total estimated annualized cost of power of \$9.3 million, the current cost of the Project power is approximately \$16.91/MWh.
+In accordance with California Health and Safety Code (38500-38599), Don Pedro's hydropower generation does not qualify towards meeting TID's or MID's 33 percent RPS standard established in California.
+Therefore, greenhouse gas allowances must be purchased as an offset.
+The present cost of the greenhouse gas allowances is approximately \$7/MWh, raising the cost of hydropower production to the Districts to \$23.91/MWh.
+Therefore, replacement power costs with a combined-cycle natural gas-fired generating facility would be approximately four to five times greater than the current cost of power, thus significantly and adversely impacting the Districts' customers.
+Exhibit D of this AFLA provides additional information on costs and financing.

 Another potential power source to replace the generation provided by the Don Pedro hydroelectric production would be wind power.
-To replace the 622,440 MWh, the Districts estimate that a wind plant with an installed capacity of approximately 400 MW, operating at a plant factor between 15 and 20 percent.
+To replace the approximately 550,000 MWh per year generated by the Don Pedro hydropower facilities, the Districts estimate that a wind plant with an installed capacity of approximately 400 MW, operating at a plant factor between 15 and 20 percent, would be required.
 The capital cost of such a plant would be between \$1 billion and \$1.2 billion and cost of energy is estimated to be roughly \$140/MWh, exclusive of incentives.
-This cost would be about 7 times greater than the current cost of the Don Pedro generation.
+This cost would be about seven times greater than the current cost of the Don Pedro Hydroelectric Project generation.